Diabetes

 Get updates

-Be sure your patients understand how to take RYBELSUS® in order for the medication to work as intended.
+Make sure your patient is well-prepared for how to take RYBELSUS® in order for it to work as intended.

 Storing RYBELSUS®1

-Store tablets in the closed RYBELSUS® bottle until ready to take one.
+Store tablets in the original closed RYBELSUS® bottle until ready to take one

-Do not use a pill organizer or other container to store RYBELSUS® tablets.
+Do not use a pill organizer or any other container to store RYBELSUS® tablets

 Taking RYBELSUS®1